CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Experiments

 \subsection{Real-world experiments}

 Our experiment setup consists of a 7-DoF Franka Emika Panda robot arm with a Franka Panda parallel gripper.
 The same hardware is used in all real-world experiments to ensure consistency.
-The robot operates in a workspace with diverse objects for contact-rich manipulation tasks (see Tab.~\ref{tab:real-exp}).
+The robot operates in a workspace with diverse objects for contact-rich manipulation tasks (see Fig.~\ref{fig:real-setup}).
+We completed the ``\textit{push the heavy box to the target position}" and ``\textit{wipe the whiteboard and clean the mark}".

 To facilitate efficient visual perception, real-time control and model inference, we designed and implemented a dual-machine system: the client (Ubuntu 22.04 with real-time kernel) handles data acquisition and low-level control, while the server (NVIDIA RTX A6000, 48GB VRAM) hosts the VLA model.